jacebenson/cedar/docs/docs/deploy/vercel.md

 If you already have a Cedar project, proceed to the next step.

-Otherwise, we recommend experiencing the full Cedar DX via the [Redwood Tutorial](tutorial/foreword.md).
+Otherwise, we recommend experiencing the full Cedar DX via the [Cedar Tutorial](tutorial/foreword.md).
 Simply return to these instructions when you reach the "Deployment" section.

 ## Cedar Deploy Configuration